Code-Institute-Submissions/monanorremo-pace-posters_SeptResub/README.md

 ### Heroku Deployment**

-1. After logging in to Heroku, select &quot;Create New App&quot; Choose the region closest to you and select `Create app&quot`.
+1. After logging in to Heroku, select `Create New App` Choose the region closest to you and select `Create app`.
 2. On the resources tab, to provision the database in the add on field search for and select `Heroku Postgres`.
-3. A pop up should appear and under `Plan name` use `Hobby Dev-Free` and select &quot;Provision&quot;.
+3. A pop up should appear and under `Plan name` use `Hobby Dev-Free` and select `Provision`.
 4. Go to your IDE and type `pip3 install dj_database_url` and `pip3 install psycopg2-binary` as these need to be installed to use Postgres.
 Also `pip install gunicorn` for the webserver.
 5. To make sure Heroku installs all of the apps when deployed save the requirements by typing in the terminal